A common belief among young people pursuing their dreams is:

-You copy their templates and work hard to get the same results.
+You imitate their templates and work hard to get the same results.

 But just because it worked for them, doesn’t mean it’ll work for you too.

-The right question to ask instead: Is this the right process for me?
+The right question to ask instead is: Is this the right process for me?

-But for this to work out, you should be really, really honest.
+But for this to work out, you should be completely honest with yourself.

 Know what’s actually happening in your life.
-Pay attention to what works, and what does not.
+Pay attention to what works, and what doesn’t.
 What is your reality?

 Don’t get delusional by believing it will all pan out the way you expected it.
 Your situation is unique.
 You are different.